pete88b/object-procedural-bridge/opb-plsql/src/test/java/readme.txt

   GRANT DBA TO opb_test;

 The unit tests for this project rely on several database objects.
-To create the neccessary objects, run sql/test/build.sql via SQL*Plus using the connection details from helpers.TestHelper.java.
+To create the necessary objects, run sql/test/build.sql via SQL*Plus using the connection details from helpers.TestHelper.java.

 If any of these tests fail with an AbstractMethodError or ClassNotFoundException, make sure all generated code has been compiled and try running the tests again.